Parable #27. Lowliest seat at the Feast:

 1. Today is “Day #27” in the forty-nine day Countdown to Shavuot.

-2. Today is twenty-seven days which are three weeks and six days of the Omer.
+Today is twenty-seven days which are three weeks and six days in the Omer.

-Haiyom shiváh v’esrim yom, shehaym shloshah shavuot vehishah yamim ba’omer.
+Haiyom shiváh v’esrim yom, shehaym shloshah shavuot veshishah yamim ba’omer.

 “You shall count for yourselves — from the day after the Shabbat, from the day when you bring the Omer of the waving — seven Shabbats, they shall be complete.
 Until the day after the seventh sabbath you shall count, fifty days.”
 (Leviticus).
 “You shall count for yourselves seven weeks, from when the sickle is first put to the standing crop shall you begin counting seven weeks.
 Then you will observe the Festival of Shavu’ot for Adonai Eloheinu.”
 (Deuteronomy).